isomerpages/mlaw-corp/_covid19/09-temp-relief-individual-business.md

 ---
 title: 'Part 3 of the Act-Temporary Relief for Financially Distressed Indivduals and Businesses'
 permalink: /covid19-relief/temporary-relief-individuals-businesses
-breadcrumb: 'Part 3 of the Act-Temporary Relief for Financially Distressed Indivduals and Businesses'
+breadcrumb: '3.
+Temporary Relief for Financially Distressed Indivduals and Businesses'

 ---